 Cook.
 And Bacon.

 Alas.
 Even as I settled myself to hear more I was troubled by sudden wamblings in my womb.
-I could think of nowt but a dish of well-cooked bacon.
+I could think of nowt but well-cooked bacon.

-But, kitling-brained and longing for bacon as I now was, I hearked all that was said around me and will set it down as best I can.
+But, kitling-bellied and longing for bacon as I now was, I hearked all that was said around me and will set it down as best I can.

 Leading the prosecution was the Attorney-General Sir Edward Coke (1552-1634), with the solicitor Francis Bacon (1561-1626).